 Critics of TransCanada’s Keystone XL project often argue that Canada should reap the full benefits of its natural resources, rather than exporting its petroleum riches south of the border.
 Head to the U.S. and, ironically, you can hear the same discussion.
 Much of America’s new found oil wealth is being shipped abroad, which is worrying Americans who figured they had a Made-in-the-USA solution to the country’s energy needs.

 Since 1975, U.S. federal law has banned raw crude from being exported in the interests of national energy security.
 The legislation, however, doesn’t cover refined products, such as gasoline or diesel.
-American refineries are free to export as much refined product as they can sell.
+Some refineries are free to export as much refined product as they can sell.
 And these days that’s a lot.
+However, it’s important that these people understand the dangers of working with these products.
+For example, diesel is a necessary resource, but it is also highly flammable.
+This means that it could be harmful to those collecting it.
+To ensure the safety of people working closely with this substance, it might be worth visiting Storemasta to learn more about the risks of the diesel and how to handle it safely.

 Refineries in the U.S. are shipping record amounts of gasoline around the world, exporting the fruits of the country’s shale revolution to some of the same countries that not long ago were relied upon for crude supply.
 Tankers full of gasoline and diesel fuel – made from shale oil pulled out of places such as North Dakota and Texas – are being shipped to the Middle East, South America (including Venezuela), Nigeria, and the rest of West Africa.